harrybehn/ExcelProject-PlayerGroupingsAutomation/README.md

 [See Excel File here](https://hannresortsphil-my.sharepoint.com/:x:/g/personal/harry_francisco_hannresorts_com/EVUwemcHuABMiBCyBd41q28Bv59fOhqD5dhslqHuieu2bQ?e=2d9ZB2)

 ## Overview
 This project automates the process of grouping players by Food Credits and generating separate CSV files for each group using VBA in Excel.
-It is designed to streamline manual data segmentation and export tasks, making it ideal for operational reporting or incentive tracking.
+This approach is particularly useful in scenarios—such as in my current role—where each group must be uploaded individually into a system that requires separate CSV files per category.

 ## Features
 - Reads player data from a specified worksheet.